Access Denied

 Ingredient Substitutions for Blood Sugar Control

-High-carb → Low-carb swaps: - Regular pasta → Zucchini noodles, shirataki noodles, or spaghetti squash - White rice → Cauliflower rice or half rice/half cauliflower rice - Flour tortillas → Lettuce wraps or low-carb tortillas (check carb count) - Bread crumbs → Crushed pork rinds, almond flour, or parmesan cheese - Mashed potatoes → Mashed cauliflower or mashed turnips - Pizza crust → Cauliflower crust, chicken crust, or portobello caps
+High-carb → Low-carb swaps: - Regular pasta → Zucchini noodles, shirataki noodles, or spaghetti squash - White rice → Cauliflower rice or half rice/half cauliflower rice - Flour tortillas → Lettuce wraps or lower-carb tortillas (check carb count) - Bread crumbs → Crushed pork rinds, almond flour, or parmesan cheese - Mashed potatoes → Mashed cauliflower or mashed turnips - Pizza crust → Cauliflower crust, chicken crust, or portobello caps

 Protein boosts: - Add protein powder to smoothies, oatmeal, or yogurt - Use Greek yogurt instead of regular yogurt (double the protein) - Mix ground meat 50/50 with lentils for pasta sauce (adds protein and fiber while reducing saturated fat) - Add hemp hearts, chia seeds, or ground flaxseed to meals (adds protein, fiber, omega-3s)

-Having these ingredients stocked and knowing these swaps means you can make a blood-sugar-friendly version of almost any recipe without a special trip to the store.
+Having these ingredients stocked and knowing these swaps means you can make a more blood-sugar-friendly version of almost any recipe without a special trip to the store.
 For more comprehensive meal planning strategies using these ingredients, see our Complete Meal Prep Guide.

 Cooking Methods That Support Blood Sugar Control